C4813/EVE-Trade-Tools-Price-Helper/readme.txt

 == Upgrade Notice ==

+= 1.4.0 =
+The admin menu entry has been renamed to "EVE Trade Tools".
+Settings are unchanged and no database migration is required.

+= 1.3.0 =
+New `ett_adjusted_prices` table created automatically on first load via `ensure_schema()`.
+No manual migration required.
+Safe to upgrade in place.

+= 1.2.0 =
+New `ett_market_history` table created automatically on first load via `ensure_schema()`.
+No manual migration required.
+Safe to upgrade in place.

 = 1.1.0 =
 Schema update: external database table names were aligned with Fuzzwork source file names.
-If upgrading from 1.0.x, ensure `ensure_schema()` runs or re-run the Fuzzwork import to initialize the renamed tables.
+If upgrading from 1.0.x, ensure `ensure_schema()` runs or re-run the Fuzzwork import to initialise the renamed tables.

 = 1.0.1 =
 Maintenance release improving admin UI stability and internal structure.
 No database changes.